Misión 1

 Investigador

-Bertrand Garbinti is an Assistant Professor at CREST-ENSAE-Institut Polytechnique Paris.
+Bertrand Garbinti is a Professor at CREST-ENSAE-Institut Polytechnique Paris.
 He holds his PhD from the Paris School of Economics, and his Accreditation to supervise research (HDR) from the Aix-Marseille School of Economics.
 His research focuses on Public Economics, Economics of Inequality, and Economics of the Family.

 Related articles